sparist/Om/ReadMe.markdown

 -	Made fixes to Lexicon (#20, #21).
 -	Made om.hpp an "umbrella" header, populated automatically by CMake, which contains all Om headers (#18).
 -	Moved user documentation into ".dox" files, since these can contain non-ASCII UTF-8 characters (vs. C++ files, which should only contain ASCII).
--	Made changes to coding standard:
+-	Made changes to the coding standard:
 	-	Removed line width restriction, and made changes to ensure readability when soft-wrapping.
-	-	Changed `struct`s to `class`es, reserving the former for C-style POD types.
+	-	Replaced `struct` with `class`, reserving the former for C-style POD types.
+	-	Made stylistic changes for consistency and readability.
 -	Improved Doxygen naming convention to prevent conflicts with Doxygen-generated pages.
 -	Refactored code.